-Drug information provided by: Micromedex
+Drug information provided by: IBM Micromedex

 Using this medicine while you are pregnant can harm your unborn baby.
 Use an effective form of birth control to keep from getting pregnant.
 If you think you have become pregnant while using the medicine, tell your doctor right away.

 Make sure your doctor knows if you have a heart disorder called Brugada syndrome.
 Brugada syndrome can be life-threatening and requires immediate medical attention.
-Call your doctor or the emergency department right away if you have a fast, pounding, or uneven heartbeat; unexplained fainting; lightheadedness; shortness of breath; or troubled breathing after taking this medicine.
+Call your doctor or the emergency department right away if you have a fast, pounding, or uneven heartbeat, unexplained fainting, lightheadedness, or troubled breathing after using this medicine.

 This medicine may cause some people to become dizzy, drowsy, or less alert than they are normally.
-Make sure you know how you react to this medicine before you drive, use machines, or do anything else that could be dangerous if you are dizzy or are not alert.
+Do not drive or do anything else that could be dangerous until you know how this medicine affects you.

 Use extra care in hot weather and during activities that cause you to sweat heavily, such as hot baths, saunas, or exercising.
 If you have an infection or illness that causes heavy sweating, vomiting, diarrhea, shakiness, or muscle weakness, check with your doctor right away.
 The loss of too much water and salt from your body could lead to serious side effects from this medicine.